slockey/testing/README.md

 # testing

-First repo for initial testing purposes.
+Simple repo for testing purposes.

-To be deleted.
+To be deleted at some point in the future.